Business -> Personal Tax -> T4 Slips

 An employer can file up to 100 T4 slips using Canada Revenue Agency's T4 Web Forms.
 See their Filing Information Returns Electronically information.
 No software is required - the T4 slips are prepared online.
 Note that you no longer need to wait for a new web access code to file your T4s, T5s or other information returns online.
 You can use the web access code provided to you previously.
 However, if you log into My Business Account or Represent a Client and select to file a return, no web access code will be required.
 If you are not using My Business Account or Represent a Client and you've forgotten or misplaced your code, you can retrieve it online - see Web access code on the Filing Information Returns Electronically page (link above).

-Web Forms will be available starting 6 am on Monday, January 11, 2021 (Eastern Time).
-See above re extra codes for 2020 T4 slips.
+Web Forms are available starting 6 am on Monday, January 10, 2022 (Eastern Time).

 Employers who submit more than 100 information slips are required to file electronically.

-The TWS must be reported to CRA on Form PD27, 10% Temporary Wage Subsidy Self-Identification Form for Employers.
+The TWS for 2020 must be reported to CRA on Form PD27, 10% Temporary Wage Subsidy Self-Identification Form for Employers.

 The amount by which you reduced your remittances is deemed to be paid, so will be included with the amount of your actual remittances when complete your T4 Summary.